-- General practitioner (GP): - GPs are a good initial port of call for support, especially if your GP knows you well.
-However, a GP appointment may not be sufficient to delve into the true source of your mental health concern. - GPs can assess symptoms in relation to your medical and family history and identify other possible medical causes for your mental state (for example, thyroid problems). - GPs also have an important role in referring you to other specialists and coordinating care. - GPs can also prescribe medications to help with mental health problems. - Employee assistance programs (EAP): - Many organisations provide employees access to free short-term counselling facilitated by an external professional.
+- General practitioner (GP): - GPs are a good initial port of call for support, especially if your GP knows vou well. - GPs can assess symptoms in relation to your medical and family history and identify other possible medical causes for your mental state (for example, thyroid problems). - GPs also have an important role in referring you to other specialists and coordinating care. - GPs can also prescribe medications to help with mental health problems. - Employee assistance programs (EAP): - Many organisations provide employees access to free short-term counselling facilitated by an external professional.
 EAP counsellors are adept at working with immediate problems and stressors (which are not necessarily workrelated).
-The counsellor can help you understand the issue and offer practical guidance to improve wellbeing.
+The counsellor can help you understand the issue and offer practical guidance to improve wellbeing. - EAP services are confidential. - Sessions are often available after working hours or by telephone.

-- EAP services are confidential. - Sessions are often available after working hours or by telephone. - EAP services are a good initial source of support for pressing issues and an effective gateway to other support services.
+• EAP services are a good initial source of support for pressing issues and an effective gateway to other support services.